uzabase/concurrently/README.md

 putting the results onto a correct channel are handled by this library.
 All things that programmer must do is 1) creating a shared pipeline,
 2) put all data you want to process onto the input-channel of the shared pipeline,
-3) handle the results by calling `get-results` on the output-channel returned by the shared pipeline.
+3) handle the results by calling `get-results!!` on the output-channel returned by the shared pipeline.

 This library safely handles pipelines backed by core.async so that pipelines never